|Nutritional Guidelines (per serving)|

-Whole roasted cauliflower is a quick and easy way to prepare this popular vegetable for a healthy family dinner.
+Whole roasted cauliflower is a quick and easy way to prepare the popular vegetable for a healthy family meal or elegant holiday dinner.
 Roasted cauliflower is also wonderfully delicious with tahini sauce—the Middle Eastern condiment that is typically served with kabobs.
 You can whip the tahini sauce up in no time with tahini paste (sesame seed paste), garlic, and lemon juice.
 If you like your food on the spicy side, just stir in a little harissa (chili pepper paste).

 You can find tahini and harissa at most large supermarkets in the same area as olives and salad dressings, or in the ethnic food section.
 Middle Eastern grocers are also a good bet.

-To finish this dish we sprinkle on some chopped fresh herbs and pepitas—those tiny raw pumpkin seeds without a shell - incredibly nutritious, too.
-For this recipe, I suggest using basil, dill, and parsley which all go wonderfully with cauliflower and complement each other.
-Feel free to experiment with any herb combination is your favorite.
+To finish this dish we sprinkle on some chopped fresh herbs and pepitas—those tiny raw pumpkin seeds without a shell.
+It's incredibly nutritious, too.

 - 1 medium head cauliflower